yhhuangfrank/Todo-List-project/README.md

 ### Manage todo-list
-press the `v` button to complete press trash button to remove it from todo-list
+press the `v` button to complete and press `trash` button to remove it from todo-list